rtc11/raspify/README.md

   _sudo apt-get install libasound2-dev_

 #### Compile
-We need to tell node-gyp which node module we want to make 'native'.
+We need to tell node-gyp which node module we want to 'interpret as a native'.
-Go to the root dir of the node-spotify module, e.g /usr/lib/node_modules/node-spotify and make sure that the _bingind.gyp_ file is present.
+Go to the root dir of the node-spotify module, e.g /usr/lib/node_modules/node-spotify and make sure that the _binging.gyp_ file is present.
 Then perform: _sudo node-gyp configure_ and _sudo node-gyp build_.

 ### 1.1.3 nodemon
 Module for monitoring changed in source and automatically restarts server.